larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 existing processes is necessary (see {{motive}}).
-This memo specifies a flexible moderation framework with an eye toward consistency across all IETF communication fora, timeliness, fairness, while also addressing transparency, appeals, and periodic review of bans.
+This memo specifies a flexible moderation framework with an eye toward consistency across all IETF communication fora, timeliness, fairness, while also addressing transparency, appeals, and periodic review of moderation actions.
 In particular, moderators are given the broadest possible freedom of action to address disruptive behavior in a manner that does not disrupt the IETF activities.